 The fact remains that inboard boats are larger than outboard boats.
 What this means is that the area around the engine is not always accessible or visible in the same way that outboard boats are.

-When a boat is tied on the dock with no one in attendance, it’s easier for an accidental fire to gain significant momentum before someone notices.
+When a boat is tied to the dock with no one in attendance, it’s easier for an accidental fire to gain significant momentum before someone notices.

 Most fire incidents can be traced back to maintenance issues relating to AC electrical system, DC electrical system, and the engine — especially the cooling system.
 Therefore, regular maintenance can have a huge impact when it comes to reducing the risk of a fire.